layershift/enscale-docs/pages/02.getting-started/05.create-environment/docs.10.md

 ---
 title: 'Create your environment'
 media_order: 'addnewEnvBTn.jpg,demoenvironment-1.JPG,CE-select-nodes.png'
+metadata:
+    description: 'Here''s how you can create an environment for hosting your Ruby application on Enscale.'
 taxonomy:
     category:
         - docs
 visible: true
 ---

-An environment is a logical group of nodes working together to server your application.
+An environment is a logical group of nodes working together to server your Ruby application.

 ##### Step 1 - Open the environment creation wizzard